Metwaa/Meto_Zoomcamp2024/Module_3_homework.md

-# Welcome to Module 3 Home Work
+# Welcome to DE Zoomcamp 2024 - Module 3 - Home Work
-Basicly I uploaded green taxi data manually in the below gcp bucket path
+Basicly I uploaded green taxi data manually in the below gcs bucket path
 - mage-zoomcamp-meto/nyc_greentaxidata_2022/
 - then started the homework answers as the following: